 13. Favourite genre of music?

-It depends of my mood.
-My play list is full of different kinds of music: rock, indie, country, pop, blues…
+It depends on my mood.
+My playlist is full of different kinds of music: rock, indie, country, pop, blues…

 14. What are your hobbies?